mzuther/Anaconda4u/README.md

 ### Package managers

 I have used at least a dozen package managers over the years.
-After a while, most of them started misbehaving: think dependency hell, unclean removals, etc.
+After a while, most of them started misbehaving: dependency hell, unclean removals, and so on.

 **Anaconda4u** makes it easy to re-install everything from scratch.
 This should also be relatively fast, as the base image remains